Youth Voice in Parliament Week

 Who can participate?

-The campaign is open to all young people in Australia aged 25 or under - you do not need to be an Australian citizen to participate.
+The campaign is open to all young people in Australia aged 25 or under - you do not need to be an Australian citizen to submit a speech.

 What are the campaign dates?

-Speech submissions are open until 15 September.
-If your speech is selected by your MP, you’ll receive an email or phone call around 2 October.
-If not, your speech will be passed to the participating Senators.
-If your speech is selected by a Senator, you’ll hear from us around 9 October.
-Youth Voice in Parliament week is 16-20 October.
+If your speech is selected by your MP, you’ll receive an email or phone call around 9 September.
+If your speech is not selectednot, your speech will be passed to the participating Senators.
+If your speech is selected by a Senator, you’ll hear from us around 25 September.
+Youth Voice in Parliament week is 7-10 October.

 How do I know which electorate I’m in?